DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Comparison with Different Training Strategies

 \section{Comparison with Different Training Strategies}

 To validate the effectiveness of joint rl in AutoDriveRL, we conduct comparative experiments under the same data scale.
-Specifically, we compare (i) supervised fine-tuning (SFT), (ii) task-wise separate training (on perception, prediction, planning, and behavior), and (iii) our joint RL training strategy.
+Specifically, we compare (i) supervised fine-tuning (SFT), (ii) task-wise separate RL training (on perception, prediction, planning, and behavior), and (iii) our joint RL training strategy.
 All three variants are based on the same base model, Align-DS-V, and are evaluated on DriveBench.
 The results are shown in Table~\ref{tab:train_strategy}

 In Table~\ref{tab:train_strategy}, we observe that the joint RL training scheme significantly improves performance across all four tasks under the same data scale.
 This result confirms that jointly optimizing multiple reasoning stages—rather than training them in isolation—enhances the model’s overall effectiveness in autonomous driving tasks.This highlights the benefit of jointly optimizing semantically distinct reasoning stages, allowing the model to learn shared representations and task interactions that improve generalization.
+Furthermore, Table~\ref{tab:train_strategy} shows that, on the behavior task, the performance of the model trained with SFT is significantly lower than that of the model trained with RL.
+This substantial gap arises because driving behavior requires \textbf{long-chain reasoning} (Perception→Prediction→Planning→Behavior), rather than simple pattern recognition.
+SFT, which mimics static, non-reasoning annotations, struggles to internalize the complex, multi-step logic necessary for high-level decision-making.
+In contrast, RL with Group Relative Policy Optimization (GRPO) enables the model to explicitly explore multiple reasoning paths, learning "how to think" rather than just "what to say."
+Furthermore, the complexity of autonomous driving, with its intricate logic and safety constraints, amplifies the SFT-RL gap.
+Unlike simpler VQA tasks, where this gap is minimal, the reasoning-intensive nature of behavior generation in driving tasks highlights the disproportionate benefits of RL's exploration and self-correction capabilities.